 I joined the Johns Hopkins Applied Physics Laboratory as a member of the senior professional staff in September 2018.
-My work spans a variety of areas related to sensors, computer vision, machine learning, and human-computer interaction.
+My work spans a variety of areas related to machine learning and AI, video analytics, wearable sensors, and human-machine teaming.

 I completed my PhD in computer science at the University of Maryland, College Park in August 2018.
 My dissertation was titled "HandSight: A Touch-Based Wearable System to Increase Information Accessibility for People with Visual Impairments".
 My co-advisors were Professors Jon Froehlich and Rama Chellappa.

 I also provide consulting services for software and web development when my schedule permits.
 I have designed and built utilities to process and visualize medical image data, and mobile and web applications to assist professional and amateur shooters in calculating ballistics while using a client's custom rifle scope.

 The goal of my research is to build a wearable device to help people with visual impairments access information through touch.
 For example, reading and exploring printed text, identifying colors and textures, or gesturing on the surface of the body to control a mobile device.
 The key component is a small camera that is mounted on the finger, along with other sensors and haptic feedback mounted on the fingers or wrist.
 My research spans multiple disciplines, applying computer vision and machine learning techiques to process sensor readings, building wearable prototypes and custom circuitry, and designing and testing accessible interfaces through user studies.
 My complete dissertation is available here.

 HandSight is a wearable system that assists visually impaired users in reading printed text and exploring the spatial layout of a page.
 It includes a small camera mounted on the finger along with speech feedback and audio and haptic cues to help users explore or read physical documents.
 The reading experience was inspired by braille, with users able to explore where text and images are positioned on the page through touch, and control the speed of reading as they move their fingers across the page.